Hot (Inna album): Composition

 Critical commentary has noted Hot as an EDM album, with Lewis Corner of Digital Spy pointing out "pumping Euro-beats and dainty synth chord progressions".
 The record opens with "Hot", an "unadulterated and stylised" trance-inspired electro house song, containing "ticky" synthesizer sounds similar to German band Boney M.'s "Ma Baker" (1977), and "trancey, hypnotic" beats.
 It is followed by "Love", a cadenced recording that belongs to the EDM and house genres, whose lyrics talk about "how complicated situations of love can become".
 Neeti Sarkar, writing for The Hindu, thought that the next track "Days Nights" was "rhetoric [...] [with] the singer plead[ing] in desperation for her man to return to her".
 "Amazing" is a techno song containing Spanish guitar and beats, while "Don't Let the Music Die" was described as influenced by Hi-NRG.
-It is followed by "On & On", with Sarker noting: "[It] is simple and tuneful, sometimes sounding like a poem with alternate lines rhyming."; a chillout mix is also included on Hot.
+It is followed by "On & On", with Sarker noting: "[It] is simple and tuneful, sometimes sounding like a poem with alternate lines rhyming"; a chillout mix is also included on Hot.
 "Déjà Vu", with Bob Taylor, was labelled as a dance track, while "10 Minutes" belongs to the synth-pop and electropop genres, stylized to fit the style of music consumed in the United States.

 Critical reception and accolades

 Music critics gave mixed to positive reviews of Hot upon its release.
 Corner of Digital Spy thought that the album "does exactly what you would expect from the scantily clad Inna [...], there's no denying that the sound emanates summer warmth and memories of partying down the [insert Greek island here] strip, but little else is achieved."
-Corner further criticized album tracks "Fever", "Ladies" and "Left Right" as innovation loose, while concluding: "Inoffensive if not a little uninspiring, Hot is a worthy soundtrack for this year's 18-30 clubbers, but even they might struggle to see this one out to the bitter end."
+Corner further criticized album tracks "Fever", "Ladies" and "Left Right" as lacking innovation, while concluding: "Inoffensive if not a little uninspiring, Hot is a worthy soundtrack for this year's 18–30 clubbers, but even they might struggle to see this one out to the bitter end."
 Sarkar, writing for The Hindu, was more positive towards the record, saying: "Her debut album is a compilation of her numerous hit singles, making this record quite an entertaining listen, especially for the under 30 party goers".
-He went on labeling "Fever" and "Ladies" as monotonous, and concluded: "When so many hit singles are put together on one record, there’s no way the outcome can be bad [...]".
+He went on to label "Fever" and "Ladies" as monotonous, but concluded: "When so many hit singles are put together on one record, there's no way the outcome can be bad".
 At the 2010 Romanian Music Awards, Inna won four out of six nominations, including in the Best Album category for Hot.
 The singer was also nominated for four awards at the 2011 Radio România Actualităţi Awards, including one win for Hot in the Pop/Dance Album of the Year category.